-- i.
-A question requesting the name of the applicant - ii.
-A question requesting the netID of the applicant - iii.
-Yes or no question regarding whether or not an applicant is an undergraduate engineering student at Queen's University. - iv.
-A question from which an applicant can select which event or item they are requesting a bursary.
-With instruction to contact a responsible executive, director, or officer if the event or item for which they are requesting a bursary is not listed. - v.
-Contact information for the chair of the committee for any questions regarding the process - vi.
-A question regarding the full cost of the event or item for which the applicant is requesting a bursary - vii.
-A question in the form of a drop-down menu regarding what percentage of the total fee the applicant is requesting to be funded through this bursary with options 25%, 50%, 75%, 100%. - viii.
-The following question for which the selectable answers shall be yes or no: "Is your attendance at this event/ purchasing this item contingent on receiving financial assistance?" - ix.
-The following question for which the answer shall be in paragraph format with no word count limit: "Please outline any information that demonstrates your financial need (Government funding, work study program details, needs based scholarships, sources of income, expenses etc.)" - x.
-The following questions for which the answer shall be in paragraph format with no word count limit: "Why is this event or item important to you?
-What do you hope to gain?
-What impact can this have on others or the Engineering Society?" - xi.
-A question regarding when the payment for the item or event is due. - xii.
-A submission folder to submit supporting documentation that proves that the bursary will be used for its indicated purpose or receipts for relevant payments already made if the bursary is for an event or item outside of the Engineering Society.
-This may include but is not limited to acceptance email from an internal/external conference or a receipt for a conference payment. - xiii.
-A description of the appeals process available after bursary decisions are made.
+- e.
+A drop-down menu regarding what percentage of the total fee the applicant is requesting to be funded through this bursary with options 25%, 50%, 75%, and 100%. - f.
+The applicant's specific and demonstrable financial need, with costs and current sources of funding requested in detail.
+The answer shall be in paragraph format with no word count limit. - g.
+The personal importance of the event/item, what the applicant hopes to gain from it, and the potential impact on others or the Engineering Society.
+The answer shall be in paragraph format with no word count limit. - C.3.2 A note about supporting documentation being requested via email for events external to the Engineering Society. - a.
+Supporting documentation must prove that the bursary will be used for its indicated purpose or receipts for relevant payments already made if the bursary is for an event or item outside of the Engineering Society.
+This may include but is not limited to acceptance email from an internal/external conference or a receipt for a conference payment. - C.3.3 Contact information for the Chair and Director of Social Issues to address any questions regarding the process. - C.3.4 A description of the appeals process available after bursary decisions are made. - C.3.5 The bursary application shall not require: Social insurance numbers, or government funding identification information. - C.4 Bursary applications for Engineering Society events and/or items must be open for at least two (2) weeks, closing at a minimum of three (3) days prior to the payment deadline. - C.4.1 It is the responsibility of relevant stakeholders (i.e Orientation Chair) to communicate clearly to the Bursary Chair about payment deadlines and accommodate the required bursary application timeline into their operations. - C.5 The organizing group for all events and items for which the Engineering Society provides bursaries are responsible for advertising the availability of bursaries. - C.5.1 Advertisements must include the application deadline and location of the application. - C.5.2 Where possible, a link to the bursary application shall be provided:

-- c.
-The bursary application shall not require: Social insurance numbers, or government funding identification information. - C.3.
-Bursary applications for Engineering Society events and/or items must be open for a period of 2 weeks, closing at a minimum of 3 days prior to the payment deadline. - a.
-It is the responsibility of relevant stakeholders (i.e Orientation Chair) to communicate clearly to the Bursary Chair about payment deadlines and accommodate the required bursary application timeline into their operations. - C.4.
-All events and items for which the Engineering Society provides bursaries shall advertise the availability of bursaries and the location of the Bursary application.
-When possible, a link to the bursary application shall be provided on web pages which collect payment for said items or events and advertisements for said items or events.
+- a.
+On social media postings, pages, and accounts for the event/item - b.
+In email communications about the event, including the AllEng - c.
+On delegate application forms - d.
+On web pages which collect payments

-D. Awarding Process
+D. AWARDING PROCESS